Last Updated on March 26, 2022 by Anne-Marie

 Looking for more easy breakfast recipes?

-Try these easy muffin, crepes, and casserole recipes:
+Try these easy muffin, crepes, casserole, and breakfast sandwich recipes:

 ● This Quick and Easy French Toast is a special treat that can be made in 10 minutes